Crash analysis on android

-For crashes on native (Android) and Unity (Android), refer to the following instructions.
+For native (Android) and Unity (Android) crashes, refer to the following instructions.

-When debugging native Android programs in Android Studio, you need to change Debugger - Debug type to Dual (Java + Native) in the Configuration settings.
+When debugging native programs on Android in Android Studio, set Debugger - Debug type to Dual (Java + Native) in Configuration settings.

-The information required for debugging in Android Studio is shown in the figure below.
+The information needed when debugging in Android Studio is shown below.

-Enter bt in lldb to obtain the crash reason and call stack, as shown below:
+Enter bt in lldb to get the crash reason and code stack trace, as shown below

 (lldb) bt